Lady Jean Fforde

-Lady Jean Graham Sibylle Violet Fforde DL (née Graham; 11 November 1920 – 13 October 2017) was a British aristocrat and Arran landowner, who worked as a codebreaker at Bletchley Park.
-She is known for auctioning off 1000 acres of Arran farmland to pay for central heating in her island cottage.
+Lady Jean Sybil Violet Fforde DL (née Graham; 7 November 1920 – 13 October 2017), between 1954 and 1995 the 20th Countess of Arran, was a Scottish aristocrat and Arran landowner who worked as a codebreaker at Bletchley Park during the Second World War.
+She is known for her 1994 auction of the feudal Earldom of Arran and 1,000 acres of farmland to pay for central heating in her island cottage.

 Early life

-She was the daughter of The 6th Duke of Montrose and his wife, Lady Mary Louise Douglas-Hamilton.
+Lady Jean was born at 8, Atholl Crescent, Edinburgh, the second daughter of James Graham, Marquess of Graham and his wife, Marchioness of Graham (née Lady Mary Louise Douglas-Hamilton, the only child of William Douglas-Hamilton, 12th Duke of Hamilton.
 She was born in Edinburgh and spent much of her childhood at Castle Buchanan on Loch Lomond.
 In the summer she would spend a lot of time with the royalty of Monaco, including Prince Rainier III of Monaco, husband of Grace Kelly and Princess Antoinette.
 She described the times they spent together as being great fun, and they spent their days playing and eating cookies.

 Lady Jean Fforde enjoyed balls and parties, and she came out as a debutante in 1939 where she was presented to King George VI.

 Career

-Her father, who was The 6th Duke of Montrose, spoke to the then Lord Louis Mountbatten (who later became The 1st Earl Mountbatten of Burma), which led to her getting a job as a "temporary assistant" at the government code and cypher school called Bletchley Park.
+Her father, who was the 6th Duke of Montrose, spoke to the then Lord Louis Mountbatten (who later became the 1st Earl Mountbatten of Burma), which led to her getting a job as a "temporary assistant" at the government code and cypher school called Bletchley Park.
 Whilst working here she joined more than 8000 women in their mission to break German codes to help end the war.
-Thanks to her and all the other workers, this resulted in ending the war two years early.

 Fforde also authored a memoir called Feet on the Ground: From Castle to Catastrophe.
 In this book she wrote about her personal experiences, travels and adventures.
 She also described her experience at Bletchley Park as a "rather dull chapter in an otherwise colourful life" and she goes on to say that "it was excessively boring.
 It was not as glamorous as subsequent books and films have made it appear".

-Fforde described Alan Turing, the mathematical genius who worked at Bletchley Park, as a “very nice man, who should have had public recognition.
+Fforde worked under Alan Turing, the mathematical genius, in Hut 8 of Bletchley Park.
+She described her time there as "dull" and said that the few men working there were unpleasant, and the food inedible.
+Fforde described Turing as a “very nice man, who should have had public recognition.
 He was a lovely man, an accessible man.
 Sweet, handsome, shabby, nail-bitten, sometimes halting in speech and awkward in manner".
-Fforde worked under Alan Turing in Hut 8 of Bletchley Park.
-She described her time there as "dull" and that the men working there were less pleasant, and the food inedible.